VaibhavNirwal/Amazon_landing_page/README.md

-# Amazon_landing_page
+# Amazon Landing Page Clone

-This project is a simple Amazon Landing Page clone created using **HTML and CSS**.
-It replicates the basic layout and design of the Amazon homepage to practice front-end development skills.
-The project focuses on:  * Structuring webpages with **HTML** * Styling and layout using **CSS**
+This project is a **simple Amazon Landing Page clone** built using **HTML and CSS**.
+The goal of this project is to practice front-end development by recreating the basic layout and design of the Amazon homepage.

+##  Features

+* Amazon-style navigation bar
+* Product sections layout
+* Banner / hero section
+* Footer section
+* Clean and simple UI design

+##  Technologies Used

+* HTML
+* CSS

+##  What I Learned

+* Structuring webpages using **HTML**
+* Styling and layout design using **CSS**
+* Creating sections like navbar, product cards, and footer
+* Improving front-end development fundamentals

+##  Purpose

+This project was created as a **beginner practice project** to improve my web development skills and understand how real-world websites are structured.

+## 👨‍💻 Author

+Vaibhav Nirwal
+B.Tech Student | Learning Web Development